-On Wednesday, March 15, Ring TV broke the news that once again the mandatory title bout between WBC champion Adonis Stevenson and Eleider Alvarez has once again been postponed in favor of a bout between “Superman” and undefeated 35-year-old, Long Island-native Sean Monaghan.
+On Wednesday, March 15, Ring TV broke the news that once again the mandatory title bout between WBC champion Adonis Stevenson and Eleider Alvarez has once again been postponed in favour of a bout between “Superman” and undefeated 35-year-old, Long Island-native Sean Monaghan.

 The news, honestly, at this point comes as no surprise.
 Alvarez has been the WBC’s mandatory challenger since November of 2015 and the fact that this match still isn’t taking place reeks of promotional meddling.

 Monaghan doesn’t deserve this shot